wc-donation/wc-donation-platform/readme.txt

 new: new progress bar styles
 tweak: compatibility with v3.7.1 of PDF Invoices & Packing Slips for WooCommerce
 tweak: set supported WP version to 6.4
+tweak: declare incompatibility with new WooCommerce Checkout Block
 fix: various compatibility mode improvements

 = 1.3.0 2023-09-24 =